 of non-traditional metaphors an attempt to come

-to terms with personal experience.
+to terms with personal experience.)
+This

 experience was the result of letter-combination